RuPay: Debit cards

-RuPay issues debit cards in three variants - RuPay Classic, RuPay Platinum and RuPay Select.
-Classic is the standard basic RuPay-branded card which offers minimum features such as various merchant offers in categories like dining, travel, pharmacy, lifestyle, cosmetics, retails, shopping, and jewelry.
+RuPay issues debit cards in three variants – Classic, Platinum and Select.
+Classic is the standard variant, and a basic RuPay-branded card which offers minimum features such as acceptance at almost all merchants in India, and some offers in categories like dining, travel, pharmacy, lifestyle, cosmetics, retails, shopping, and jewelry.
 It does not offer benefits such as airport lounge access.
 Platinum is RuPay's middle tier offering, providing all the features of Classic, plus more offers and benefits such as airport lounge access, comprehensive insurance coverage of up to ₹2,00,000 and various other merchant offers.

-In 2020, NPCI launched the RuPay Select card, targeting affluent customers.
-It is the most premium debit card offering from RuPay.
-Different from RuPay's previous offerings, the card is independent of its issuing bank, forming partnerships with various businesses to provide card-specific benefits.
+In 2020, NPCI launched the RuPay Select card, in a bid to target more affluent customers.
+It is the most premium variant of a card issued by RuPay.
+The card is independent of its issuing bank, forming partnerships with various businesses to provide card-specific benefits.
 Under Rupay Select, all benefits are curated under one package, independent of bank partnerships, saving customers the hassle of applying for multiple card schemes.
 RuPay Select allows NPCI to capture a share of the high-spending customer market and provide an Indian alternative against premium offerings from Mastercard, Visa etc.

-As of July 2018, RuPay cards have been issued by banks across India.
+As of July 2018, RuPay cards have been issued by most banks across India.
 Apart from the main private-sector and public-sector banks, RuPay cards are also issued by cooperative banks (scheduled cooperative banks, district cooperative banks, state cooperative banks, urban cooperative banks) and regional rural banks (RRBs) in the country.

 Credit cards

-Similar to RuPay debit cards, RuPay credit cards are available in three variants - RuPay Classic, RuPay Platinum and RuPay Select.
+Similar to RuPay debit cards, RuPay credit cards are available in three variants – RuPay Classic, RuPay Platinum and RuPay Select.
 RuPay credit cards have been in operation since June 2017, with eight public sector banks, one private sector bank and one cooperative bank issuing the card without any formal launch.
 A pilot project was implemented to technically enable more banks in RuPay credit cards with an additional five public sector banks.
 By March 2018, NPCI plans to have 25 banks altogether on board.

-A total of 17 banks have launched RuPay credit cards:
+More than 18 banks have launched RuPay credit cards: